Samsung NC10: Display

 The screen is a non-glossy display and measures 10.2 inches (259 mm) diagonally, and has a resolution of 1024×600 pixels.
 An external display can be used through the standard VGA connector.

 Keyboard

 The 83-key keyboard is 93% of the size of a full-size keyboard, with 17.7 mm pitch between keys and 2 mm travel on each key press, with some reviews claiming it is the best keyboard of any netbook yet released.
 The keyboard has also been treated with the anti-bacterial Silver Nano technology.

 Storage

 The standard internal hard drive size is 160 GB on a SATA 1.5 Gbit/s interface.
 It also includes an SD card slot, supporting MMC, SD and SDHC cards for additional storage.

 The standard internal hard drive can be replaced with a Solid State Drive (SSD).

-Problems with hardware

-Some users noticed a white screen problem.
-After some time if the brightness is more than 40% screen goes completely white.

-It has been reported on various forums that the problem relates to a faulty cable between the screen and motherboard.
-Users have had success in getting this fixed under the Samsung factory warranty.
-A YouTube video provides a simple DIY solution to the issue by fastening some screws around the screen.

-Sometimes the main board develops bad through holes which can cause very strange symptoms as mentioned earlier, "BigClive" has documented a fix for OLED breakout boards with this symptom and a pin from old AMD laptop CPU such as Sempron can be used as well.

-As these netbooks are quite old now the power switches and surrounding plastic are quite prone to failure.
-Repairing them is feasible and in the short term replacing it with a reed switch pair from old phones and small magnet does work as the switches are hard to find.

-Part numbers include BA81-0588CA but this is also used on other machines notably the AOA270 and some HP laptops.

-Also quite common with these are RAM failures, especially with the stock memory.
-It is believed that the failure is caused by deterioration in the memory chips used for serial presence detect and BIOS failures though rare do sometimes cause "black screen" similar to the early Aspire One units which can be recoverable using crisis boot disk and Alt Esc method.